ParthBandivadekar/protein_ligand_md/README.md

 6. Video explaining [PyMOL](https://youtu.be/FZcoLd0_rMw?feature=shared) in depth

 <b> Future Work </b>
-1. Adding troubleshooting tips to the guide.
+1. Adding more troubleshooting tips to the guide.
 2. Adding more PyMOL example scripts.
-3. Adding a guide on setting up packmol + tleap hybrid systems for non standard solvents.
+3. Finishing the guide on setting up packmol + tleap hybrid systems for non standard solvents.

  For any doubts or suggestions email prbandivadekar@ucdavis.edu.